 At privatisation of BR, the majority of the Class 37 fleet passed to EWS, including all the Scottish based locos, then concentrated at Motherwell depot.
 The introduction by EWS of class 66 locomotives meant a drastic reduction in the requirement for class 37s on freight and engineers trains.
 Class 37/4s continued to haul the Fort William portion of the Caledonian sleepers until replaced by class 67 locomotives in 2006.
 Today class 37's are mainly operated by Direct Rail services and West Coast Railway company with a few on preserved lines.

 DRS Class 37, 37229, pauses at Stirling with a railtour for Inverness.
 Photo by Ewan Tait

-DRS Class 37s make regular trips to Scotland on the Nuclear flask trains to Hunterston and Torness but these duties can also be covered by Class 66s or Class 20s.
+DRS Class 37s used to make regular trips to Scotland on the Nuclear flask trains to Hunterston and Torness but until 2016/2017 these duties are now covered by Class 66s and the modern Class 68s.